As of September 22, 2014, the NIDDK Clearinghouses Publication Catalog and Image Library sites will be unavailable until further notice.

 Good snacks to bring to the airport include gluten-free rice cakes, corn chips, nuts, and dried or fresh fruit.
 If you find out the airline does not prepare gluten-free meals, eat before you travel or bring a sandwich or more substantial snack to eat at the airport or on the plane.
 If you are traveling internationally, avoid packing large amounts of gluten-free food in case customs makes you leave it behind.

-- By sea: Work with the human resources staff of the cruise line you will be using to order your gluten-free meals in advance.
+- By sea: Work with the staff of the cruise line you will be using to order your gluten-free meals in advance.
 Be sure to follow up right before your trip and again when you board ship.
-Nearly all cruise lines can now accommodate people with gluten intolerance, according to Smith, who has celiac disease.
+Cruise lines can now accommodate people with gluten intolerance, according to Smith, who has celiac disease.

 Once you reach your destination, follow the same guidelines you did while traveling.
 Call ahead to restaurants with your request for a gluten-free meal, and confirm it once you arrive and again before you eat.